RemyCiterin/AdventOfFPGA/README.md

 doing so it is possible to use multiple parallel solvers to minimize the solving time.

+# Day 10 (part 2)

+The part II was a lot harder that the part I for me.
+Initially, I misread the instructions and thought the Joltages were minimum values per machine, not exact values.
+As a result, I wasted a lot of time trying to adapt the Simplex algorithm and branch-and-bounds/Gomory cuts to run on an FPGA.
+I was about to give up due to accuracy issues when I reread the instructions and realized my mistake.
+Ultimately, I used Gaussian reduction to partition the variables into two groups:
+- non-basic variables, which are unconstrained
+- and basic variables, which are constrained.
+Each basic variable can be obtained through an affine relationship on the non-basic variables.

+Then I performed a brute-force search on the non-basic variables.
 [][1]

 # Day 11 (part 1 and 2)